 The thing that was very odd about the experience of being in such a wild location, is that we were two of approximately twelve-thousand other people who had also decided to hike that day.
 (That’s an exaggeration but honestly it felt like it at points) Professional Hikers with walking poles, old people who were amazingly able, old people who were in too deep but couldn’t turn around, young families with tiny children (you could tell the Norwegian ones because they were the people fearlessly flinging their children up waterfalls to bypass the crowds), a woman who had lost both her legs and left her wheelchair at the bottom to climb the whole way assisted by her friend, big dogs who were loving life, tiny fashionista dogs who appeared slightly baffled.
 It was all going on up there I tell you!
 The line of people was so full on that I felt as tiny as an ant, all just walking somewhere for a laugh.
 Mental.

 At the top, things were actually pretty terrifying.
-It helped that my pal who I was climbing with was clearly clinging to the rock face in fear at the narrowest parts in the path (where the edge is mere centimetres away from you); trying to act casual and calm for her benefit made me feel less of a sense of impending doom than I otherwise would have done.
+It helped that my pal who I was climbing with was clinging to the rock face in fear at the narrowest parts in the path (where the edge is mere centimetres away from you); trying to act casual and calm for her benefit made me feel less of a sense of impending doom than I otherwise would have done.
+And I’m pleased to say that she did a bloody good job and made it all the way in one piece!
 The view of the fjord below and the mountains in the distance is truly something breathtaking, with the cliffs of Preikestolen rising almost 2000 feet above the water below.
 The Norwegian authorities have ruled against putting any kind of fence around the cliff edge as it would destroy the beauty of the area (I appreciate that), although it’s rather scary watching people crowd to the edge like a bunch of lemmings in order to dangle over the edge and take selfies.
 That was one crowded cliff edge I tell you!

 Despite the element of danger (or maybe because of it, ooh) the hike up to Preikestolen was full on AWESOME.
 I edged as close to the edge as I possibly could, but clearly wasn’t brave enough to fully hang my legs over.
 The clamber down was even more Power Ranger style than the way up, mainly because I discovered that my legs shook less and I generally felt less pain the faster I went.